Code-Institute-Submissions/EimearCunningham-Milestone1/README.md

 ### Features Left to Implement
 * Actual project links - As my portfolio grows I will add links to my actual projects, rather than to my GitHub page.
 * Form functionality - To be added as I learn backend processes.
-* Submit button - To change from "Send" to "Message Sent" when relevent JavaScript has been learned.

 # Technologies Used
 * HTML5 and CSS3 were the programming languages used for this project.
 * [Coolors](https://coolors.co/) - Coolers was used as part of my planning process, to select the color theme for the page.
 * [Google Fonts](https://fonts.google.com/) - This project uses "Montserrat" from Google Fonts for all text throughout the page.
 * [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the wireframes included in this file.
 * [JQuery](https://jquery.com/) - JQuery came with Boostrap for any JavaScript needed.
 * [Bootstrap 4.4.1](https://getbootstrap.com/) - Bootstrap version 4 was used throughout this project.
 * [Popper](https://popper.js.org/) - Popper.js was used with Bootstrap for any JavaScript needed.
 * [Bootsnipp](https://bootsnipp.com/) - I used code from Bootsnipp to create the timeline used in the "Work Experience" section of my project. (https://bootsnipp.com/snippets/prmge) I then modified this code to suit my color scheme and content.
 * [Bootstrap Examples](https://getbootstrap.com/docs/4.0/examples/album/) - I used code from Bootstrap examples to create the album in the "Projects" section of this page.
 * [Hover.css](https://ianlunn.github.io/Hover/) - This library was used to add hover effects to the navigation bar links, and the list items in my list of skills in the "About Me" section of my page.

-* Pexels.com - Pexels provided the three images used in the album inclided in the "Projects" section of my page.
+* [Pexels.com](https://www.pexels.com/) - Pexels provided the three images used in the album inclided in the "Projects" section of my page.
 * [Font Awesome](https://fontawesome.com/) - Used for all icons in the project
 * [AmIResponsive](http://ami.responsivedesign.is/) - I used AmIResponsive to generate a picture of how my site will look across different devices.
 * [W3C Markup Validation Service](https://validator.w3.org/) - Used to test all HTML code